bradfrost/atomic-design/chapter-2.md

 ## Organisms
 {% include figure.html src="../images/content/atomic-design-organisms.png" caption="" %}

-Organisms are relatively complex components. groups of molecules (and possibly atoms) joined together to form distinct section of an interface.
+Organisms are relatively complex UI components composed of groups of molecules and maybe even atoms.
+These organisms form distinct sections of an interface.

+Let's revisit our search form molecule.
+A search form can often be found in the header of many Web experiences, so let's put that search form molecule into context of a header organism.

+{% include figure.html src="../images/content/organism-header.png" caption="The search form molecule placed in the context of the header organism, which also contains the logo atom and the primary navigation molecule." %}

+The header forms a standalone section of an interface, even though it contains several smaller pieces of interface with their own unique properties and functionality.

-Organisms can consist of similar and/or disparate molecule types.
-For example, a masthead organism might consist of a logo, navigation, and search form, while a “product grid” organism might consist of the same product info molecule repeated over and over.
+Organisms can consist of similar or different molecule types.
+A header organism might consist of disparate elements such as a logo image, primary navigation list, and search form.
+We see these types of organisms on almost every website we visit.

-Building up from molecules to organisms encourages creating standalone, portable, reusable components.

-- Organisms definition: groups of molecules (and possibly atoms) joined together to form distinct section of an interface.
-- Why Organisms: reusable interface components, more concrete than atoms and molecules, encourages portability, etc
+{% include figure.html src="../images/content/organisms-headers.png" caption="Organisms like website headers consist of smaller molecules like primary navigation, search forms, utility navigation, and logos." %}

+While some organisms might consist of different types of molecules, other organisms might consist of the same molecule repeated over and over again.
+For instance, visit a category page of almost any e-commerce website and you'll see a listing of products displayed in some form of grid.

+{% include figure.html src="../images/content/organisms-product-grid.png" caption="A product grid organism on Gap's e-commerce website consist of the same product item molecule repeated again and again." %}

+Building up from molecules to relatively complex organisms provides designers and developers with an important sense of context.
+Organisms demonstrate those smaller, simpler components in action and serve as distinct patterns that can be used again and again.
+The product grid organism can be employed anywhere a group of products needs to be displayed, from the category page to search results to related products.

+Now that we have organisms defined in our design system, we can now break our chemistry analogy and apply all these components to something that resembles a Web page!

 ## Templates
 {% include figure.html src="../images/content/atomic-design-templates.png" caption="" %}